 - 1. Dates should be recorded in the MM/DD/YY format. - 2.
 Times should be recorded in HH:MM format. - 3.
 Remember to use leading zeros for the time and severity questions, e.g., 08:00 or 06. - 4.
 Participants should remove shoes and socks. - 5.
 This form should be completed before beginning the physical exam.
-Record the actual time you began NP01 in A6 "Time Module Began" and the actual time you ended the questionnaire in C5 "Time Module Ended." - 6.
+Record the actual time you began NP02 in Question A6: "Time Module Began" and the actual time you ended the questionnaire in Question C8: "Time Module Ended." - 6.
 A participant can refuse at any time.
 If she refuses a question or test, write "Refused" in the margin, initial this notation and any other comments, and then proceed to the next question. - 7.
 If a participant rates a current symptom as 8 or higher, please refer her to her primary care provider or a neurologist for a full evaluation. - 8.
 It is very important that the questions be read to the participant as written and in the correct order.
 Each participant in the study should hear exactly the same question.
 Using non-standardized changes even one or two words can affect the entire meaning of the question and lead to bias.
 Although some questions could be phrased differently or more simply, every word in the question serves a purpose and is specifically designed to achieve the research goals of the project.
 In order to combine the responses of all participants and analyze the data, there must be no variations in the way questions are asked. - 9.
 The clinician can and should reconcile factual inconsistencies given by the participant within the context of the interview situation.
 For example, if the participant indicates that she is taking medication for neuropathy, please confirm that this was reported to the interviewer and recorded on F22MED. - 10.
-If the participant reports multiple episodes of a bothersome symptom, ask her to provide a rating for the symptom when it was at its worst. - 11.
 Be sure to follow-up with the participant after the exam to discuss problems not related to the questions on the form.
 For example, a participant may want to discuss swelling in her feet but this should be addressed after the exam.